Fr. Lee M. Nelson, SSC

 Associate Priest for Campus Ministry

 Father Nicholas grew up in central Illinois and attended Moody Bible Institute in Chicago, where he earned a B.A. in Historical Theology alongside serving as a lay catechist at Redeemer Anglican Church on the city's north side.
 He completed his Master of Divinity at Duke University Divinity School in Durham, NC, during which he served in lay capacities at Holy Trinity Anglican Church in Raleigh, NC and St. Peter's Anglican Cathedral in Tallahassee, FL.
 He was ordained a deacon and priest at St. Peter's in Tallahassee.

-Father Nicholas is a moral theologian whose work, research, and teaching focuses on Christian social ethics, political theology, and economy.
-While completing his Ph.D. in Theology and Ethics at Baylor University, he teaches in Baylor's Department of Religion and at George W. Truett Theological Seminary.
-He is passionate about seeing people shaped by worship and prayer, and helping lay persons develop robust theological perspectives on their lives, vocations, and world.
+Father Nicholas has served at Christ Church since 2015.
+He completed a Ph.D. in Theology and Ethics at Baylor and is now a Postdoctoral Fellow in the Department of Religion, where he teaches courses in Christian scripture, history, and theology.
+He is passionate about seeing people’s lives be shaped by worship and prayer, and helping lay persons develop robust theological perspectives on their lives, vocations, and world.
 Father Nicholas enjoys sipping coffee, playing music, reading, and cooking and talking politics with his lovely wife Hannah, who is completing her Ph.D in Political Science at Baylor.